plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Plone 5.2 can be run on Python 2 and Python 3.
 To use an existing project in Python 3, you need to `migrate your database <https://github.com/zopefoundation/zodbupdate/issues/11>`_ first.

-ZODB itself is compatible with Python 3 but a DB created in Python 2.7 cannot be used in Python 3 without being modified before.
+ZODB itself is compatible with Python 3 but a DB created in Python 2.7 cannot be used in Python 3 without modifying it before.
 (See `Why do I have to migrate my database?`_ for technical background).

-Database Upgrade procedure
+Database Upgrade Procedure
 --------------------------

 TODO: provided sections for these steps that explain them in more detail.